p4rkerw/p4rkerw.github.io/README.md

 # Parker's notes for updating the website:
 Splash page layout (Landing homepage) - _layouts/splash.html </br>
 Splash page content (Landing homepage) - index.md
+Note: Images are exported in 300dpi.
+If images are exported in a lower resolution they will not scale appropriately.